CWA Scones – Fool proof!

 Indeed, I’m happy to report that their scone recipe alone is a triumph.
 I had been madly searching online for a basic, good scone recipe and became almost as frustrated as I got when I was searching for a fudge recipe.
 So many variations!
 It therefore came as a pleasant surprise to find a recipe that required a small number of base ingredients and a no-nonsense method.

-The CWA show scone recipe is simple: 3 cups of self-raising flour, half a cup of cream, between one to one and a half cups of milk and a pinch of salt.
+The CWA show scone recipe is simple: 3 cups of self-raising flour, half a cup of cream, between one to one and a half cups of milk (add a cup first and see how your dough forms) and a pinch of salt.
 If working by hand you would need to cut the cream and milk into the flour and work into a dough but wanting to give my Kitchenaid mixer a job every now and then, I simply place all ingredients into the mixer bowl and gently mix with the paddle attachment.

-Once you have a nice, slightly sticky dough, place onto a floured surface and cut out scone rounds.
+Once you have a nice, slightly sticky dough that you can still manipulate easily, place onto a floured surface and cut out scone rounds.
 How big/small depends on your taste.
 I like petite scones whereas my husband prefers larger ones (vulgar!).
 You’ll need to adjust your baking time according to how big your scones are but in general, you’re looking at 10 minutes of baking time in a hot oven (220-230C).

 Today I served the scones up with the Berry Farm’s Strawberry & Kirsch jam and King Island double cream.
 Bliss!